autoplot/documentation/javadoc/org/autoplot/datasource/CompletionsList.md

+# org.autoplot.datasource.CompletionsList

-# org.autoplot.datasource.CompletionsListOld class, which I believe is no longer used.
+Old class, which I believe is no longer used.

-CompletionsList( )
+# CompletionsList( )

 ***